Insects for food. Twelve most delicious insect dishes Eating insects

 Where: Bali

-Dragonflies can reach speeds of up to 60 km / h, so edible dragonflies are real fast food.
+Dragonflies can reach speeds of up to 60 km/h, so edible dragonflies are real fast food.
 They are caught and eaten in Bali: it is not easy to catch a dragonfly, for this they use sticks smeared with sticky tree sap.
-The main difficulty is to touch the dragonfly with this stick with a smooth and at the same time fast movement.
+The main difficulty is to touch the dragonfly with this stick in a smooth and at the same time fast movement.

 Bedbugs with chicken pate